Redcliffe Fire Station

-Redcliffe Fire Station is a heritage-listed former fire station at 395 Oxley Avenue, Redcliffe, Moreton Bay Region, Queensland, Australia.
+Redcliffe Fire Station is a heritage-listed former fire station at 395 Oxley Avenue, Redcliffe, City of Moreton Bay, Queensland, Australia.
 It was built from 1948 to 1949 by Alex Smith.
 It was added to the Queensland Heritage Register on 6 September 2005.

 History

-The Redcliffe Fire Station, built in 1948-1949 is a substantial brick building of two storeys.
+The Redcliffe Fire Station, built in 1948–1949 is a substantial brick building of two storeys.
 The fire station and its related structures are sited on 1.2 acres of land on the Redcliffe Peninsula, almost midway along Oxley Avenue between Woody Point and Scarborough.
 Although the fire engine is now housed in the 1973 southern extension of the building, the layout of both the ground floor station, and the first floor residence, remains largely intact.

-For many years the Redcliffe area was known as "Humpybong", the name that the local Aboriginal people gave to the abandoned convict settlement (1824-1825) at Red Cliff Point.
+For many years the Redcliffe area was known as "Humpybong", the name that the local Aboriginal people gave to the abandoned convict settlement (1824–1825) at Red Cliff Point.
 In 1861 23,000 acres of the peninsula and the Petrie area were declared an agricultural reserve, and from 1862 onwards a number of farm portions were sold.
 Very little development occurred until the 1880s, although in the late 1870s publicans and shopkeepers began to cluster on the foreshores of the peninsula.
 In 1878 Charles George Skinner purchased the 32 acres of Portion 196 for £22.
 This portion included the land on which the fire station now stands.
 The 1880s land speculation boom in Brisbane extended to the Redcliffe Peninsula, and the area's identity as a seaside resort solidified in that decade.
 In the Victorian era people considered "taking the air" by the sea to be healthy, and agricultural portions on the peninsula were subdivided and sold as residential estates, for the building of "Marine Residences".
 Portion 196 was sold as "Redcliffe Point Estate".

 The Caboolture Divisional Board cleared the first road on the peninsula, running from Woody Point to Scarborough, in the early 1880s, and this road later became Oxley Avenue.
 A Police Station, Courthouse, and Post Office were built in 1885, and the Redcliffe Divisional Board was created in 1888.
 However, the board's office was initially located in Brisbane, and a proper office was not built in Redcliffe until 1902, in the same year that the Redcliffe Shire Council was created.
 In 1895 there were still 237 farms, covering 4199 acres, at Redcliffe, and agricultural use of much of the land on the Redcliffe Peninsula continued into the 1940s.
 An aerial photograph taken in 1942 shows that most development had occurred east of Oxley Avenue.